 GIA Classification: Fancy Vivid Pink

 This awe-striking gem was put to auction almost a century after it was discovered in a South African mine in 1918.
 It was sold by the Oppenheimers (owners of Oppenheimer Blue) to Harry Winston for about half a billion dollars.
-One can say it is worth every bit of it.
-Afterall, the shade of pink seen in the Pink Legacy is so rare that only one in a million diamonds possess it.
+It wouldn’t be an exaggeration to say it is worth every bit of the amount.
+The shade of pink seen in the Pink Legacy is quite rare: seen in only one in a million diamonds.

 4) Lesedi La Rona